 At least five percent, or 36 of a total of 720 major stations, were to achieve ISO 14001 standards of environmental management, the NGT said.

 The CPCB was directed to audit the implementation and report to the NGT.

 The CPCB assessed 36 railway stations as selected by railway authorities for the primary phase of implementation on 27 different parameters.

-The first parameter that surprises the most is the availability of consent under the Air and Water acts.
-In August 2019 CPCB’s assessment, not a single station obtained the consent from their respective SPCB.
+The first parameter that surprises me the most is the availability of consent under the Air and Water Acts.
+In August 2019 CPCB’s assessment, not a single station obtained consent from their respective SPCB.
 It is clear from the Water (Prevention and Control of Pollution) Act, 1974 that obtaining consent is a prerequisite to be met.

 The stations have been operating without following any statutory norms for several years.
 Nothing much changed after the assessment either.
 A March CPCB assessment showed only 11 stations applied for consent, with Vadodara being the only one to obtain the consent.
 The situation is worse when applying for an authorization certificate under the Hazardous Waste Management rules is considered: Only three stations applied since the 2019 assessment.